TheNotary/kingdom_terraform/README.md

 IdentityFile ~/dev/hobby/kingdom_terraform/keys/personal-aws_rsa
 IdentitiesOnly=yes
 ```
-Alternatively, you can put any key's you'd like to have admin access to this box by placing them in `keys/authorized_keys`.
+Alternatively, if you have a list of key's that you'd like granted admin access for this server, place them in `keys/authorized_keys`.
 These keys will also have access to the dokku user of this machine.
 If you go this route, obviously you'll need to adjust the `IdentityFile` directive to point to the appropriate key.

 ###### Usage Commands
 There's a `deploy` file that provides various commands for working with this repo.
 It's basically a wrapper around terraform that allows you to specify what environment to run things against.
 The first time you run deploy, it will prompt you that it can't find the `keys` folder and ask if you'd like to create the stuff needed to work with this demo.
 Choose yes and let it works it's magic.

 ```
+# First you need to create the static infrastructure that you don't want spun up and down along with your EC2 and app related infrastructure.
+# Think of this kind of infrastructure as the 'master' infrastructure that you'd like to be persistent (and backed up ideally)
+$ cd static_infrastructure
+$ ./deploy prd apply
+$ cd ..

 # Run this command to test the config file and see what terraform will do if
 # it's actually activiated.
 $ ./deploy prd plan